 LIHEAP intake and outreach is performed totally separately from that of TANF, as two separate Divisions are responsible for the administration of the two programs and they do not share sub-grantees.
 However, LIHEAP cooperates with other government and non-governmental agencies through referrals, education, and outreach events.
 8.5 LIHEAP Component Administration.
 Heating Cooling Crisis Weatherization 8.5a Who determines client eligibility?
 Non-profits Non-profits Non-profits Non-profits 8.5b Who processes benefit payments to gas and electric vendors?
 Non-profits Non-profits Non-profits 8.5c who processes benefit payments to bulk fuel vendors?
-Non-profits Non-profits Non-profits 8.5d Who performs installation of weatherization measures?
-Non-profits If any of your LIHEAP component complete questions 8.6, 8.7, 8.8, an • red by a state ag ency, you must 8.6 What is your process for selecting local administering agencies?
+Non-profits Non-profits Non-profits 8.5d Who performs installation of weatherization measures? • If any of your LIHEAP component complete questions 8.6, 8.7, 8.8, an • red by a state ag ency, you must 8.6 What is your process for selecting local administering agencies?
 Requests for Proposals are conducted in 5 or 10 year cycles depending on the complexity of the solicitation.
 For weatherization component there exists MOU between two Departments, DHSS and DNREC.
 There are two local administrating agencies because the DNREC administers weatherization program through the same non-profit agency as the DHSS administeres heating, cooling electric and crisis.
 Only cooling A/C program is administered through separate non-profit.
 8.7 How many local administering agencies do you use?
-2 8.8 Have you changed any local administering agen Yes No ncies in the last yea r?
-8.9 If so, why?
-Agency was in noncompliance with grant ee requirements fo r LIHEAP - Agency is under criminal investigation Agency is under criminal investigation Added agency Added agency Agency closed Agency closed Other - describe If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.
+2 8.8 Have you changed any local administering agen Yes No 8.9 If so, why?
+Agency was in noncompliance with grant ee requirements fo r LIHEAP - Agency is under criminal investigation Added agency Agency closed Other - describe If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.